ovats/GustavoMuniz/README.md

 What can you find in this repository?

-I always to try new libraries, new frameworks, new languages.
+I always to try new libraries, frameworks, plugins, languages, etc.
 Everytime I try something new I try to upload it here.
 You will find projects related to:

 - Play Framework
 - Akka Http
 - Akka Streams
+- Apache Kafka, Avro
-- libraries like Pureconfig, Tapir
+- libraries like Pureconfig, Tapir, Scopt and others
+- Docker

 ---

 Learning plan for 2022:

 - learn Scala 3
 - learn Elixir
+- learn Solidity
 - learn Node.js
 - learn Pyhton

 But that's not all!
 I'm very interested in Big Data and Data Science, I wish I could have more time for learning!

-I love to help people, send me a message!
+I love to help people, just send me a message!

 ---